 - 1 set of thermals.

-- 8 - inch, waterproof/breathable - insulated boots.
+- 6 to 8 - inch, waterproof/breathable - insulated boots.

 - 2 pairs of thermal sox.